mHealth Market Overview

 The global mHealth market generated $23.0 billion revenue in 2017 and is predicted to progress at a CAGR of 33.5% during 2018–2023.
 This significant growth in the market is mainly led by factors such as increasing penetration of smartphones, tablets and other mobile platform, and rising adoption of connected devices and mHealth apps.
 Further, growing geriatric population and chronic diseases, rising demand for remote patient monitoring services and rising focus on patient-centric healthcare services are also driving the market growth.

-On the basis of various offerings available in the mHealth market, connected devices held the largest share in 2017 and is expected to continue to lead the market in the coming years.
+On the basis of various offerings available in the mHealth market, connected devices held the largest share of 57.2% in 2017 and is expected to continue to lead the market in the coming years.
 This is attributed to various advantages of these devices such as, increasing remote monitoring application, real time disease management, low cost of care and improve patient outcomes.

 The services offered in the mHealth market are further categorized into preventive services, diagnosis and consulting, treatment services, healthcare system strengthening services, fitness and wellness services, and remote monitoring.
 The mHealth apps are also sub-categorized into healthcare apps and medical apps.